Sunbio1/DataXflowGen/README.md

 2. **Set up the environment**

 - Install Python (version as used in the manuscript).
-- Install required Python packages (e.g. `openai` and standard scientific stack).
-  A `requirements.txt` or environment description can be added here.
+- Install the dependencies described in the Methods section of the manuscript, including the scientific Python stack and the GenAI-related packages used in the pipeline.

 3. **Run the pipeline**

-- Start with example/ to reproduce the workflow with the provided sample data.
+- Start with `example/` to reproduce the workflow with the provided sample data.
 - Follow the scripts in Initial model generation/ to create the first signed GRN hypothesis.
-- Use back_loop/ to iteratively extend and refine the network based on chi-square values.
+- Use `back_loop/` to iteratively extend and refine the network based on chi-square values.
-- Inspect the outputs in output_preparation/, and visualisation/.
+- Inspect the outputs in `output_preparation/`, and `visualisation/`.

 4. **Adapt to your own data**

-- Replace the example input files in example/ with your own time-series expression data and metadata.
+- Replace the example input files in `example/` with your own time-series expression data and metadata.
 - Adjust the configuration, prompts, and filtering steps to match your biological context.
 - Re-run the workflow to generate and validate a network tailored to your data.